Table of Contents

 Table options such as

-An alternative to a MERGE
+An alternative to a MERGE table is a partitioned

 table, which stores partitions of a single table in separate files